nstanford5/ERC20/ERC20.md

 const ctc = (acc) => acc.contract(backend, ctcInfo);
 ```

-We have all of our users created now and the contract is now deployed.
+We have all of our users created now and the contract is deployed.
 Now we can go back to our `.rsh` file.

 The next thing we want to do is create the functionality for our `apis`.
 Given that we have many users who need to do something, we want a `parallelReduce`.